Course code Ekon2128

 Competences

 Ability to use theoretical and practical knowledge; to conduct qualitative and quantitative data analysis; to critically evaluate the export potential of the product; to justify the attractiveness of the target market.
 Based on a variety of information sources, ability to independently assess the preconditions for starting operations in a new market, summarizing the potential risks and opportunities for the use of various cooperation models with foreign partners.
-Competences are assessed in scope of individual research work development and its presenting.
+Competences are assessed in the development of the final study and the presentation of its results in the exam.

 1. The concept of globalization and its theoretical framework.
 (2 lectures)